AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-features.md

    3. In the **New map** dialog box, provide the following details:
         - A Title for the map.
         - *\(Optional\)* The file name for the map.
 The file name is auto-suggested based on the map title.
-In case your administrator has enabled automatic file names based on UUID setting, then you will not see the Name field.
+In case your administrator has enabled automatic file names based on UUID setting, then you will not view the Name field.
         - A template on which the map will be based.
 For example, for an out-of-the-box setup, you can choose from the Bookmap or DITA map templates.
         - Path where you want to save the map file.
 By default, the path of currently selected folder in the repository is shown in the Path field.
    4. Select **Create**.
 The map is created and added within the folder specified in the Path field.
 Also, the map is opened in the Map view.
 You can open the map file in the Map Editor and add topic to it.
 For more information about adding topics to a map file, view [Create a map](map-editor-create-map.md#).
 Alternatively, select **Open in map console** to open the map in Map console.